netxms/netxms-doc/user/management-console.rst

 .. figure:: _images/object_details_lastvalues.png

 This view provides access to all collected data, both latest and historical.
-When view is show, it displays latest values, as well as timestamp when each record was collected.
-Threshold column indicates violations for current :term:`DCI`.
+When view is shown, it displays latest values, as well as timestamp when each value was collected.
+Threshold column indicates threshold violations for given :term:`DCI`.
 User has two options to interact with data:

 * Double click on the :term:`DCI` will open line graph view for last hour